yktoo/yktoo.com/content/blog/0270/index.en.md

 4. Snowboard is a single piece of gear, whereas skis and poles are four.
 They tend to run loose while being carried.
 5. The last but foremost: the boots!
 I even managed to drive wearing the snowboard boots when I felt too lazy to change.
 Ski boots are monstrously heavy and rigid.

-Of course, //wintersport// is no cheap entertainment, with the most expensive items being the accommodation and ski passes, especially if you come with the family.
+Of course, {{< fl "wintersport" >}} is no cheap entertainment, with the most expensive items being the accommodation and ski passes, especially if you come with the family.
 Driving is tedious but doable, on your way back your body is even delighted with the opportunity to sit still for a few hours in a row.

 A few more photos below.